glozow/bitcoin-notes/test_framework_intro.md

 We also ahve P2PInterface, which a tiny bit more sophisticated - it sends `pong`s in response to `ping`s, sends `getdata` in response to `inv`s, etc.
 You probably want to extend this interface for all your basic needs.

+TODO: update to p2p, explain why

 ### BitcoinTestFramework

 The BitcoinTestFramework class is a base class for all functional tests.
 It sets up a chain for you in -regtest mode (which mostly means that you can speed things up and not wait 10 minutes for a block).
 It will also spin up any number of TestNodes (from your compiled bitcoind) for you, and you can configure them using the same command-line args you normally would.

+TODO: more explanation on the setup and config options

 You can customize the setup to fund a few nodes, have some blocks mined, start with the network partitioned, etc.
 By default, everyone starts out with some money (i.e. mined some blocks) and is connected to one another.